 A number of corporations and foundations have invested funds with the university to be awarded annually to students meeting criteria specified by the donors, such as academic merit or financial need.
-Students continuing to meet the awarding criteria will be considered for subsequent scholarship awards.
-However, corporate and foundation scholarships are not automatically renewed.
+Students who continue to meet the awarding criteria will be considered for subsequent scholarship awards.
+Corporate and foundation scholarships are not automatically renewed.